Chrissie Gittins

 Radio Radio

-Chrissie's short stories have featured in BBCR4's afternoon reading slot, and her plays have been produced as afternoon and Saturday plays, including Starved for Love, Life Assurance and Dinner in the Iguanodon.
+Chrissie's short stories have featured in BBC R4's afternoon reading slot, and her plays have been produced as afternoon and Saturday plays, including Starved for Love, Life Assurance and Dinner in the Iguanodon.

 more more